Lebesgue integral: Relation between the viewpoints

-where the integral on the right is an ordinary improper Riemann integral, of a non-negative function (interpreted appropriately as $+\infty$ if $F(y)=+\infty$ on a neighborhood of 0).
+where the integral on the right is an ordinary improper Riemann integral, of a non-negative function (interpreted appropriately as +∞ if F(y) = +∞ on a neighborhood of 0).

 Most textbooks, however, emphasize the simple functions viewpoint, because it is then more straightforward to prove the basic theorems about the Lebesgue integral.

 Measure theory

 Measure theory was initially created to provide a useful abstraction of the notion of length of subsets of the real line—and, more generally, area and volume of subsets of Euclidean spaces.
 In particular, it provided a systematic answer to the question of which subsets of R have a length.
 As later set theory developments showed (see non-measurable set), it is actually impossible to assign a length to all subsets of R in a way that preserves some natural additivity and translation invariance properties.
 This suggests that picking out a suitable class of measurable subsets is an essential prerequisite.

 The Riemann integral uses the notion of length explicitly.
 Indeed, the element of calculation for the Riemann integral is the rectangle [a, b] × [c, d], whose area is calculated to be (b − a)(d − c).
 The quantity b − a is the length of the base of the rectangle and d − c is the height of the rectangle.
 Riemann could only use planar rectangles to approximate the area under the curve, because there was no adequate theory for measuring more general sets.

 In the development of the theory in most modern textbooks (after 1950), the approach to measure and integration is axiomatic.
 This means that a measure is any function μ defined on a certain class X of subsets of a set E, which satisfies a certain list of properties.
 These properties can be shown to hold in many different cases.